 The moment much of the jewellery you see here began life was a colourful explosion at a live music event, this blog post describes that event and will give you a real sense of how it feels to be synaesthetic: How Vivid Synaesthesia and Muse Live Briefly Disintegrated My Conscious Mind.

-Stepping on from the above post, using my synaesthesia is a big part of my creative life.
+When I make jewellery using my synaesthesia is a big part of my creative life.
 I talk more about how I use what I see in the music I love in these posts: When I Listen To Matt Bellamy’s Swirling Guitar Playing My Forged Silver Jewellery Takes On Its Metaphysical Shape.” and “Four Ways I Invite Chaos into My Creative Process Eliminating Failure and Making My Jewellery More Authentic as a Result.”

 I have been an artist jeweller for over 15 years.
 During that time, I have worked on a variety of exciting projects and commissions.
 I have worked closely with museums internationally.
 I have designed a collection for the British Museum’s exhibition, “Shunga: Sex and Pleasure in Japanese Art”.
 One of my larger necklaces is now in the collection of the Museum of Fine Arts in Boston, Massachusetts.
 I have exhibited internationally with galleries in Italy, Germany, the UK, USA and China.
 I have completed commissions for many private contemporary jewellery collectors and even painted a cow for the Mayor of Guildford during the Surrey Cow Parade.